nekodjin/life/commentary.md

 field (`.current`) as well as the `bool`s used in the matrices with proper enums.
 I don't know why this didn't occur to me in the first place.

+> # Commit:
+> ### replace bools with enums
+> 4d375709b6aad3a9c018cc24e2278e9269c64886

+At long last, the time has come.
+I've run out of excuses to procrastinate.
+It's time to implement the rules of the Game of Life.

+I'll be implementing them via a method called `cycle`.
+Every time the method is called, it'll iterate through the current copy, writing the new state to the intermediate copy, and then when that is finished it will swap the two.

+---

+It is done.
+Surprisingly, it was less painful than I'd anticipated.
+We'll see if it actually works!